HW71/AutoItLibrary/README.md

 Installation
 ------------
-AutoItLibrary installs its own file and, if not already present, the 3rd party AutoIt and PIL tools.
-In order to install:
+The installation of AutoItLibrary is done using the setup.py Python script, which itself uses the Python distutils mechanism for the setup.
+During the setup process also the 3rd party AutoIt and PIL tools will be installed.

+The following steps will install AutoItLibrary depending on the processor architecture (32 Bit or 64 Bit) of the currently used Python interpreter:
 - simply download this repository as ZIP (green button "Clone or download" => "Download ZIP")
 - then unzip into a temporary directory on your PC
 - open DOS box / command window with administrative rights in that directory and type